dagnall53/mixtest2/README.md

 # mixtest2

+updated friday: Discovered that just with 1 channel, the mixer does not play correctly...

 revised and updated today:
 Changed the way that the samples are initiated.
 They are now initiated on timers in the main loop.
 This has removed some of the click issues I saw, But: